AdnanHodzic/auto-cpufreq/README.md

 ## Why do I need auto-cpufreq?

-One of the problems with Linux today on laptops is that the CPU will run in an unoptimized manner which will negatively reflect on battery life.
-For example, the CPU will run using "performance" governor with turbo boost enabled regardless if it's plugged in to power or not.
+One of the problems with Linux today on laptops is that the CPU will run in an unoptimized manner which will negatively impact battery life.
+For example, the CPU may run using the "performance" governor with turbo boost enabled regardless of whether it's plugged into a power outlet or not.

-These issues can be mitigated by using tools like [indicator-cpufreq](https://itsfoss.com/cpufreq-ubuntu/) or [cpufreq](https://github.com/konkor/cpufreq), but these still require manual action from your side which can be daunting and cumbersome.
+These issues can be mitigated by using tools like [indicator-cpufreq](https://itsfoss.com/cpufreq-ubuntu/) or [cpufreq](https://github.com/konkor/cpufreq), but those still require manual action from your side which can be daunting and cumbersome.

-Using tools like [TLP](https://github.com/linrunner/TLP) can help in this situation with extending battery life (which is something I used to do for numerous years), but it also might come with its own set of problems, like losing turbo boost.
+Tools like [TLP](https://github.com/linrunner/TLP) (which I used for numerous years) can help extend battery life, but may also create their own set of problems, such as losing turbo boost.

-With that said, I needed a simple tool which would automatically make "cpufreq" related changes, save battery like TLP, but let Linux kernel do most of the heavy lifting.
+Given all of the above, I needed a simple tool that would automatically make CPU frequency-related changes and save battery life, but let the Linux kernel do most of the heavy lifting.
 That's how auto-cpufreq was born.

-Please note: auto-cpufreq aims to replace TLP in terms of functionality and after you install auto-cpufreq _it's recommended to remove TLP_.
-If both are used for same functionality, i.e: to set CPU frequencies it'll lead to unwanted results like overheating.
+Please note: auto-cpufreq aims to replace TLP in terms of functionality, so after you install auto-cpufreq _it's recommended to remove TLP_.
+Using both for the same functionality (i.e., to set CPU frequencies) will lead to unwanted results like overheating.
 Hence, only use [both tools in tandem](https://github.com/AdnanHodzic/auto-cpufreq/discussions/176) if you know what you're doing.

-The Tool/daemon that does not conflict with auto-cpufreq in any way, and is even recommended to have running alongside, is [thermald](https://wiki.debian.org/thermald).
+One tool/daemon that does not conflict with auto-cpufreq in any way, and is even recommended to have running alongside, is [thermald](https://wiki.debian.org/thermald).

 #### Supported architectures and devices

-Supported devices must have an Intel, AMD or ARM CPUs.
-This tool was developed to improve performance and battery life on laptops, but running it on desktop/servers (to lower power consumption) should also be possible.
+Only devices with an Intel, AMD, or ARM CPU are supported.
+This tool was developed to improve performance and battery life on laptops, but running it on desktops/servers (to lower power consumption) should also be possible.

 ## Features